arunragha89/web-image-gallery/README.md

 - Spinner to notify users for page loading
 - Error handling of apis
 - Lazy loader to load images when user scrolls (10 images are loaded on page load)
-- Tested on slower network speed
+- Tested on all slower bandwidths

 ### Run Project